Chapter 11 For Individuals

 Chapter 11 bankruptcy is not just for businesses.
 Some individuals can use it to obtain debt relief, too.
 It is particularly suited for individuals with high debts or who have complex asset holdings.

-At the law firm of Minnillo & Jenkins, CO.
-LPA, we have extensive experience in Chapter 11 filings, for individuals as well as for businesses.
+At the law firm of Minnillo Law Group Co., LPA, we have extensive experience in Chapter 11 filings, for individuals as well as for businesses.
 Our attorneys understand the critical differences between Chapter 11 and Chapter 13 exemptions and rules.
 If Chapter 11 can help you, our firm will work diligently to use its provisions to obtain debt relief for you.

-Contact Minnillo & Jenkins, CO.
-LPA, to schedule your free initial consultation.
+Contact Minnillo Law Group Co., LPA, to schedule your free initial consultation.